 Membership is open to those engaged in the study, curation, collection and trade in antiques, antiquities and objects of decorative and applied art.
 It also welcomes those engaged in the many associated support businesses such as restoration and conservation, insurance, event organisation, tax and legal advice, packing and shipping.

-The two Arts Scholars MA Awards offer the successful candidates a substantial fee waiver, as well as flexible mentoring under the guidance of David Bellingham (Programme Director of the MA in Art Business, Sotheby’s Institute of Art).
-Appointees will be given contact with and introductions to professionals and academic experts within the wider art market in London and the UK, and within the Arts Scholars Guild and Sotheby’s Art Institute to support their studies at York and career ambitions.
+There may also be opportunities for mentoring with an eminent practitioner.
+Appointees may be given contact with and introductions to professionals and academic experts within the wider art market in London and the UK, and within the Arts Scholars Guild and Sotheby’s Art Institute to support their studies at York and career ambitions.
 The Arts Scholars’ Company membership’s wide-ranging expertise and knowledge of aspects connected to careers in museums, galleries, heritage management, the art market, journalism, education and art administration gives it an insight into the manifold range of careers and the skills required.

-The Arts Scholars MA Awards are an exciting opportunity for anyone who wants to be well prepared for the potential and challenges of a career in the arts and heritage sector after graduation.
+The Arts Scholars MA Awards are an exciting opportunity for anyone who wants to embark on a career in the arts and heritage sector after graduation.